 Establish a relationship with the key stakeholders.
-Your account-based marketing strategy should focus on reaching the stakeholders through various channels.
+Your account-based marketing strategy should focus on reaching out to the stakeholders through various channels.
 A combination of both sales and marketing efforts are necessary to develop long-lasting relationships.

 Nurture a few advocates within the organisation who can vouch for you.
 Most buyers nowadays concentrate on what they want to hear and shut out any other information.
 Therefore, providing value and knowing the right time to talk about your product puts you a step ahead of the rest.

 It would be reasonable to create a specialised marketing approach for 100 companies.
 However, if you offer services to a vast market, an inbound strategy would be cost-effective and scalable.
-ABM relies on outbound marketing techniques like emails and adverts.
+Account-Based Marketing relies on outbound marketing techniques like emails and adverts.
 Therefore, if you don’t do it properly, you risk spamming your prospective clients.

 Account-Based Marketing & Inbound Marketing Synergy

 Many companies focus on one strategy in their marketing.
 However, they miss out on the benefits of combining the two approaches.
 Since the two methods target a specific audience, using both strategies boosts your marketing efforts.
 You can use inbound strategies to attract new leads.
 Once you have the prospects, identify vital accounts, and use ABM to approach those clients.